FH-Inway/d365fo.tools.wikirepo/Working-with-the-different-D365-services.md

 Look no further!

 We assume:
-* That you already did run the `Install-Modele -Name d365fo.tools` on the machine / server you will be using for this.
+* That you already did run the `Install-Module -Name d365fo.tools` on the machine / server you will be using for this.
 * That you will be running this from 1 of the AOS machines / Servers in the Tier 2 environment.

 1. Start PowerShell (Start Menu - type powershell and click enter when you see the icon marked)